 FAQ for flatsharers during COVID-19

 This is a strange time for flatsharers.
-You might have been approaching the end of your contract right before lockdown started, or maybe you're suffering financially due to a job cut or sudden loss of income.
+You might be coming to the end of your contract and not feel comfortable moving, or maybe you're suffering financially due to a job cut or sudden loss of income.
 You might be feeling a bit uncertain about your rights as a tenant, or wondering what to do with the SpareRoom upgrade you bought...

 We've compiled the frequently asked questions our team have received over the last few months, with answers and advice for each.
 We're working to keep our coronavirus content as accurate and up to date as possible but the situation is rapidly changing, so please refer to gov.uk for the latest advice and information.